-Black gods of the metropolis (2)
+Black Gods of the Metropolis (2)

-Fauset’s work is just so smart and so necessary, y’all.
+Really excited to see what else Fauset has in store for us.
 I also really like Hardy and Greene-Hayes’ work and thought the “Watchmen” HBO series was phenomenal, so today’s assignments feel like a real treat.

 What we’re reading